cfan2012/autoTest/UITest/README.md

 # UI automated test

 This part is do for UI automated test.
-I use Selenium in Python to do automated test.
+I use Selenium in Python3.6.5 to do automated test.

 ## Problem when write automated test code.

   1. Run test case which is ChromeDriver, but failed, it show a message "selenium.common.exceptions.WebDriverException: Message: *'chromedriver' executable needs to be in PATH.
 Please see https://sites.google.com/a/chromium.org/chromedriver/home"*

      ***solution***
      (1) We can download chromedriver, put it in the project, and use following code to run chromedriver
      ```
      from selenium import webdriver